0xsyr0/dittobytes/README.md

 ### 6. Advanced

 <details>
-    <summary>Mofification & compilation of the pre-shipped loaders</summary>
+    <summary>Modification & compilation of the pre-shipped loaders</summary>
     <hr>
     <p>
         You can modify the pre-shipped loaders by editing the code in <code>./loaders/[platform]/src/main.c</code>, after which you can compile them using the following commands in the root of the Dittobytes project: